urda/website/_posts/2010-10-27-give-a-great-demo.md

   - Co-Op
   - Software
 ---
 You finally made it!
-You worked long hours and many weeks to bring your small software idea for your company all the way to a &#8220;production ready&#8221; state.
+You worked long hours and many weeks to bring your small software idea for your company all the way to a "production ready" state.
 There is only one obstacle in your way, give a brilliant demonstration of your software to show how much value it adds for your employer to take advantage of.
 But what makes a good demo?

 There is a popular quote that has floated around the internet for some time in reference to product demonstrations: